 Skinfix Barrier+ Triple Lipid Peptide Cream

 Deeply hydrating moisturizer formulated specifically for restoring and strengthening skin barrier, as well as minimizing skin redness and sensitivity.
 It has an interesting list of concentrated ingredients including patented 3% triple lipid complex, 3% nutri-peptide blend, hyaluronic acid, lily root extract, rice bran, shea butter, oil blend, and others.
-All in all, this nourishing face cream does a great job in repairing damaged skin leaving it well hydrated, soft and radiant.
+All in all, this nourishing face cream does a great job in repairing damaged and flaky skin leaving it well hydrated, soft and radiant.

 Best moisturizer after chemical peel for normal, dry, dehydrated and sensitive skin.